George Santos has been expelled from Congress. What happens next?

 NEW YORK - In an historic move, George Santos was thrown out of Congress Friday.

-Santos had survived the first two votes to expel him.
+The House voted 311 to 114 to expel him, far surpassing the two-thirds majority required under the Constitution.
+Santos had survived two previous votes attempting to expel him.
 The first two efforts happened after he was indicted by the Justice Department in May, and then charged again with a superseding indictment in October.

 Friday's vote happened after the release of a scathing report by the House Ethics Committee.